VENTILATOR CARE

 Plaza Healthcare’s expertise extends to patients who have the following pulmonary issues:

-Plaza Healthcare provides the following pulmonary specialty services:
+Plaza Healthcare provides the following respiratory specialty services:

 Ventilator Management/Weaning